softprops/typed-lambda/README.md

 * 📓 Documentation - Surprisingly what currently exists, is incomplete, and therefore only partially useful

 * 👌 Correctness - Types can provide use to programmers even if your native programming language does not support them.
 Here is a [good example](https://github.com/DefinitelyTyped/DefinitelyTyped).
-Types enable productivey making it less possible to represent mispreprented data.
+Types enable productivity by making it less possible to represent mispreprented data.

 ## 🔬 schemas

-The following are provided in order for reference to AWS's documentation on [event sources](https://docs.aws.amazon.com/lambda/latest/dg/invoking-lambda-function.html)
+The following are provided lambda triggers ( in order for reference to AWS's documentation on [event sources](https://docs.aws.amazon.com/lambda/latest/dg/invoking-lambda-function.html) ).
+The goal here is to definition schema docs that line up with these.
+An initial set of schemas is under way under the [events](events) directory of this repository.

 * [s3](https://docs.aws.amazon.com/lambda/latest/dg/invoking-lambda-function.html#supported-event-source-s3)
 * [dynamodb](https://docs.aws.amazon.com/lambda/latest/dg/invoking-lambda-function.html#supported-event-source-dynamo-db)